Online MFT programs and student resources

 Focus of treatment

-Questions can be related to how a person feels when they receive praise or reliving a past experience to help clarify emotional responses.
-While the client is experiencing their deep emotions, the MFT provides support and feedback that helps to nurture their growth.
-Cognitive behavioral therapy is all about building coping tools that keep life in perspective.
+Questions can address how a person feels when they receive praise or when they relive a past experience to clarify emotional responses.
+While the client is experiencing deep emotions, the MFT provides support and feedback to nurture their growth.
+Cognitive behavioral therapy focuses on developing coping tools to keep life in perspective.

 • Organizational skills